Does The Quran Affirm The Teachings Of Paul?

 Behold!
 Allah said: "O Jesus!
 I will take thee and raise thee to Myself and clear thee (of the falsehoods) of those who blaspheme; I will make those who follow thee superior to those who reject faith, to the day of resurrection: Then shall ye all return unto Me, and I will judge between you of the matters wherein ye dispute."

-The Quran says that those who followed Jesus will be made superior to the day of resurrection.
+The Quran says that those who follow Jesus will be made superior on the day of resurrection.
 Who else could these people be besides the Christians?

 My Response: